 Threat hunting is the proactive search for cyber threats that are otherwise undetected within your network by standard tools and technologies.
 Your standard security systems are excellent at defending, monitoring, and mitigating threats to your business.
 However, some threats are advanced enough to slip past your endpoint security.
 These threats tend to maneuver around typical detection functions and target your network’s security, which makes threat hunting a critical part of your data and network defenses.

 Automated threat detection systems are a core element of your security force, too, but it’s cyber threat hunting practices that empower businesses to fully protect their assets by seeking out any undetected, unknown, or non-remediated threats.
 Cyber threat hunting works using both human experts and software, specifically big data processing.
+Threat hunting is responsible for the detection of 57% of cyber threats, surpassing other traditional security controls such as firewalls and antivirus software.
+(Source: MITRE ATT&CK Evaluation)

 Threat Hunting Methods

 So, how do IT and security teams seek out seemingly undetectable threats?
 There are a couple of techniques that hunters use to analyze and scrutinize data.
 These steps are designed to work more efficiently than cyber attacks using automation, machine learning, user and entity behavior analytics, and more to alert and support security teams.
-Here are the core techniques of threat hunting.

 In order to see potential red flags during threat hunting, you must first establish a baseline to determine what “normal” operations look like at your organization.
 Baselining significantly speeds up the process of discovering threats and shortens the time needed for the threat to become visible.